OpenHFT/Chronicle-Map/spec/4-hashing-algorithms.md

 structure starts, i. e. the value size is 0, and the size itself is stored using 0 bytes, and there is no value alignment, the key hash code *is* the primary checksum.

-Otherwise, the [xxHash](https://github.com/Cyan4973/xxHash/) algorithm is applied to the memory range between the end of the 2nd field of the stored entry structure and the end of the 5th field,
-i. e. between the end of the stored key and the end of the stored value.
+Otherwise, the [xxHash](https://github.com/Cyan4973/xxHash/) algorithm (XXH64 version) is applied to the memory range between the end of the 2nd field of the stored entry structure and the end of the 5th field, i. e. between the end of the stored key and the end of the stored value.
 The resulting hash value is called *payload checksum*.

 > xxHash is used to compute the payload checksum instead of CRC32, because the Java implementation
 > of CRC32 appears to be slower than xxHash while having the same (if not worse) quality, and the